Public opinion: Relationship with public policy

 The most pervasive issue dividing theories of the opinion-policy relation bears a striking resemblance to the problem of monism-pluralism in the history of philosophy.
 The controversy deals with the question of whether the structure of socio-political action should be viewed as a more or less centralized process of acts and decisions by a class of key leaders, representing integrated hierarchies of influence in society or whether it is more accurately envisaged as several sets of relatively autonomous opinion and influence groups, interacting with representative decision makers in an official structure of differentiated governmental authority.
 The former assumption interprets individual, group and official action as part of a single system and reduces politics and governmental policies to a derivative of three basic analytical terms: society, culture and personality.

 Despite philosophical arguments regarding public opinion, social scientists (those in sociology, political science, economics and social psychology) present compelling theories to describe how public opinion shapes public policy and find myriad effects of opinion on policy using various empirical research methods.
 Moreover, researchers find that causal relationships likely run in both directions from opinion to policy and from policy to opinion.
 On the one hand, public opinion signals public preferences and potential voting behaviors to policymakers.
 This impact should be greater under more stable democratic institutions.
-It should be greatest in the realm of social policy because the public are highly motivated by potential goods and services they get from the state.
+It should be greatest in the realm of social policy because the public is highly motivated by potential goods and services they get from the state.
 On the other hand, social policy impacts public opinion.
 The goods and services the public gets via social policy builds normative expectations that shape public opinion.
 Furthermore, social policy constitutes the largest share of state spending budgets, making it an active and contentious political area.
 Together these theories suggest that causal effects are part of a feedback loop between opinion and policy.
 Using increasingly sophisticated methods, scholars are beginning to grasp and identify the feedback of opinion and policy and use this phenomenon to explain the path dependency of institutions.